 Main features of an AI-powered personal financial app

 The ability to learn from a user’s data is what distinguishes AI assistants from all other personal financial management tools.
 Naturally, to create an AI assistant for finance, you’ll have to apply machine learning algorithms.
-Take a look at how machine learning enables the main features of an AI-powered personal financial app.
+Take a look at how machine learning and artificial intelligence development enables the main features of an AI-powered personal financial app.

 - Financial data management.
 Nothing is more important for personal finance assistant development than big data.
 An AI assistant must be able to quickly dig through large volumes of both structured and unstructured data.
 For instance, an AI financial app has to run through transaction history and display it in dashboards or graphs.